Our business drivers and markets Banner image

 Geopolitical & economic

-Real estate investment activity in 2024
+Real estate investment activity in Q1 2026 v 5 year average

 Technology